MyMel2001/NodeBench/BENCH.md

 ---

-## 17. Richard's Linux PC Repair site
+## 17. Richard-s Linux PC Repair site

 ### Prompt

 ```
-Create a PC repair site for a fictional company called "Richard's Linux PC Repair".
-Explain that Richard is a diehard FOSS advocate, and therefore won't work on Windows PCs or Macs.
+Create a PC repair site for a fictional company called "Richard-s Linux PC Repair".
+Explain that Richard is a diehard FOSS advocate, and therefore won"t work on Windows PCs or Macs.
 Make the explanation lighthearted yet stern.

 Needless to say, you must make the site look professional.
 Make it a single HTML file.
 Use HTML/CSS/JS, no external libraries or utilites.
 ```